Q. When and where is EuroPython 2022 taking place?

 Q. How can I help you with the conference organisation?

 A. The EuroPython conference is entirely run by volunteers and we always need some extra help.
-If you want to get involved, please email volunteers@europython.eu and we will be more than happy to answer your questions.
+If you are attending the conference and want to get involved, you can find the details about [how to become an onsite volunteer] (/volunteers)!

 COVID Related Questions